pbitty/mqtt-framework-poc/README.md

 topic := TemperatureTopic{}.WithNamespace(dev)
 // Get a publish handle that can be re-used. h := router.GetPublishHandle(topic)
-// Publish a message - the handle is typed using generics and will only accept `TemperatureMessage` as a parameter h.Publish(ctx, TemperatureMessage{TemperatureCelcius: 23.0})
+// Publish a message - the handle is typed based on the topic and will only accept `TemperatureMessage` as a parameter h.Publish(ctx, TemperatureMessage{TemperatureCelcius: 23.0})